m-r-tanha/Hadoop-Ecosystem/README.md

 ### What is fsck?
 fsck stands for File System Check.
 It is a command used by HDFS.
 This command is used to check inconsistencies and if there is any problem in the file.
 For example, if there are any missing blocks for a file, HDFS gets notified through this command.

+# Hive
+it look likes a SQL language for generating MapRedicue Code

 ```
 Put files into HDFS:
 $ hadoop fs –put *site.xml /u01/bigdatasql_config/bigdatalite